fantasyland101/boatdrone/README.md

 ---

-on my laptop i open /html/liveActionView.html in a browser and can from there controll my rc boat.
+on my laptop i open /html/liveActionView.html in firefox webb browser and can from there controll my rc boat.
+**Some of the code only works on firefox such as input-sliders**

 I take no liability in you using this repo in any way shape or form.